Head Coach Matt Campbell

 The Iowa State offense thrived under Campbell’s leadership in 2016, posting impressive totals which rank high historically.
-The Cyclones recorded the fifth-best offense in school history in regards to yardage, averaging 421.6 yards per game.
+The Cyclones recorded the fourth-best offense in school history in regards to yardage, averaging 421.6 yards per game.

 Iowa State’s offense was balanced and efficient, boasting a 1,000-yard receiver in All-Big 12 performer Allen Lazard and a rushing attack which featured three players with 500+ yards on the ground, a first in school history.